anbox/anbox/README.md

     libproperties-cpp-dev libprotobuf-dev libsdl2-dev libsdl2-image-dev lxc-dev \
     pkg-config protobuf-compiler python3-minimal
 ```
-We recommend Ubuntu 20.04 (focal) as your build environment.
+It's recommended that you use Ubuntu 20.04 (focal) as your build environment.

 ### Build